luke-de-vos/word-maker/README.md

 **makeword.py** implements an n-gram language model to generate words that (most likely) don't exist.

 Words are generated on a character by character basis.
 The likelihood of a character being generated is equal to the relative frequency with which that character followed the last n-1 generated characters in the training set.
-The first n-1 characters are generated in one chunk drawing from a separate collection of (n-1)-grams that only occur at the beginning of words.
+The first n-1 characters are generated in one chunk drawing from a separate collection of (n-1)-grams that appear at the beginning of words.
 By default, n = 4.

 The default training set is an English dictionary of ~450,000 terms.
 There are separate entries for each word's different possible prefixes and suffixes, such as run and running.